-Q5: DOES MY SHIPMENT REQUIRE AN EXPORT CERTIFICATE?
+Q5: DOES MY SHIPMENT REQUIRE A TRANSACTION CERTIFICATE?

-A5: Most products being shipped to a market under a USDA NOP or CFIA COR Organic Equivalence Arrangement must be accompanied by an export certificate, also referred to as a certificate of inspection, import certificate, or transaction certificate.
-These certificates must be issued by CCOF.
+A5: Most products being shipped to a market under a USDA NOP or CFIA COR Organic Equivalence Arrangement must be accompanied by a Transaction Certificate, also referred to as a Certificate of Inspection (COI), import certificate or export certificate.
+These certificates are specific to the market and must be issued by CCOF.

 CCOF issues operations certified to a GMA program an organic certificate addendum that describes the equivalence arrangements they are compliant with.
-This certificate addendum, referred to as the GMA certificate, is given to buyers along with the export certificate.
+This certificate addendum, referred to as the GMA certificate, is given to buyers along with the Transaction Certificate.
 The Client Profile Addendum indicates the specific products approved for each market.

-EU, UK, Switzerland, Japan, Korea, Taiwan: A shipment specific export certificate is required for each shipment to any of these locations.
+EU, UK, Switzerland, Japan, Korea, Taiwan: A shipment specific Transaction Certificate is required for each shipment to any of these locations.